Parallel computations for Metropolis Markov chains with Picard maps

 In all numerical simulations, we set $\xi = c^{\mathrm{(RWM)}}/\sqrt{d}$ for RWM, and innovation $\tilde Z = \cN(0, c^{\mathrm{(MwG)}})$ for MwG (with standard basis).
 The stepsizes $c^{\mathrm{(RWM)}}$ and $c^{\mathrm{(MwG)}}$ are tuned to obtain an average Metropolis acceptance-rejection of approximately 23.4\% and 40\%, respectively, as prescribed by the literature \citep{gelman1997weak, gelman1996efficient}.
+We set the number of integration steps for D-HMC to $L = 3$ and the total number of iterations to $\lfloor N /(d L)\rfloor$, where $N$ is the total number of steps in RWM and MwG, ensuring that the total number of density evaluations is comparable across algorithms.
+To guarantee ergodicity, the stepsize of D-HMC is drawn as $h=|z|$ with $z \sim \cN(0, c^{\mathrm{(MwG)}})$ \citep[see][Section 4.2]{nishimura2020discontinuous}.
 The code to reproduce the simulations is available at \texttt{https://github.com/SebaGraz/ParallelMH.git}.